Why Being Selective Is So Important?

 Protecting Our Peace

-As we mature, we realize the importance of protecting our space from anything that has the tendency to jeopardize our peace, bringing unnecessary chaos into our lives.
-Acknowledging our own value and self-worth often correlates with becoming more selective.
-A great example of this is realizing how you wouldn’t date the same person you dated in your 20s, for instance.
-With age, you become aware of the many red flags they possessed, which you may have ignored because we didn’t know how to be selective.
-This applies not just to dating, but to many aspects of life.
+A great example of this is recognizing how you probably wouldn’t date the same person you did in your 20s.
+As you grow older, you become aware of the many red flags they had, which you might have ignored back then because you didn’t know how to be selective.
+This idea applies not just to dating but to many other aspects of life as well.

 Why Many Are Choosing Themselves